|

 The tavern was almost empty.
 Three elderly men were sitting around

-the fire, drinking tankards of ale and telling tall talesand
+the fire, drinking tankards of ale and telling tall tales, paying

-paying no attention to the three scantily clad young women draped
+no attention to the three scantily clad young women draped over

-over the bar.
-Perhaps there are more customers upstairs, thought
+Perhaps there are more customers upstairs, Legolas thought.

 "Welcome, gentlemen," cried the landlord.
 "It